 Pack It Up

 When it comes to attaching hiking poles to your backpack, there is no singular proper method.
-There are various methods to attaching your poles to your day pack and you can choose one that works best for you.
+There are various methods for attaching your poles to your day pack, and you can choose one that works best for you.
 If your backpack does not have specific attachment points, which is common for frameless packs, you will have to get creative with the use of compression straps, bungee cords, and side pockets.

 One final thing to note about hiking poles is that if you’re traveling with them for a hiking trip, they are a checked item if you’re traveling on a plane.
-Since trekking poles have sharp tips, they have been deemed too dangerous for a carry-on luggage item and a TSA officer could choose to confiscate them.
+Since trekking poles have sharp tips, they have been deemed too dangerous for carry-on luggage items, and a TSA officer could choose to confiscate them.

 Happy Hiking!